KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

 # Value types

-Technically, only refference types can be `$null`.
+Technically, only reference types can be `$null`.
 But PowerShell is very generous and allows for variables to be any type.
 If you decide to stronly type a value type then it cannot be `$null`.
 PowerShell can convert `$null` to a default value for many types.

 ``` posh
     PS> [int]$number = $null